rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Insight_Agent_from_InsightIDR_UBA_Alert/help.md

 Log into InsightIDR and go to the Automation tab, then Alert Triggers.
 Click on Create Alert Trigger.
-Select Custom InsightConnect Workflows, then `Quarantine asset with Insight Agent from InsightIDR UBA Alert`, then chose they type of alert you would like to trigger on.
+Select Custom InsightConnect Workflows, then `Quarantine asset with Insight Agent from InsightIDR UBA Alert`, then choose the type of alert you would like to trigger on.
 For example: Flagged Hash on Asset.
 This will set up the workflow to run any time the selected alert is triggered.

 # Usage